Hamiltonian analysis for new massive gravity: Appendix A

 where we can observe that there is only a linear term in the canonical momenta $\pi^{ij}$ and this fact will be associated to the presence of ghosts degrees of freedom. \\ On the other hand, the complete set of constraints is given by the following six first-class constraints

 and the following six second-class constraints

 We can observe that the second-class constraints have a trivial structure, and it is easy to observe that the Dirac and Poisson brackets coincide to each other, thus we expect that the instability of the Hamiltonian (\ref{HKG}) will be present.
-In fact, we can use the Dirac brackets and the second-class constraints to calculate the extended Hamiltonian, we obtain
+In fact, we can use the Dirac brackets and the second-class constraints for calculating the extended Hamiltonian, we obtain

 In this case, we can see that second class constraints do not heal the instability and there will be ghosts.
 In fact, the counting of physical degrees of freedom is performed as follows: there are 24 canonical variables, six first-class and six second-class constraints, so